Visa Sports Betting Deposits

 Visa credit cards are the go-to for the majority of bettors.
 These come with added fees that are between 3% and 7% at most books, though sports betting sites will often waive all fees associated with your very first Visa deposit.
 (You may also incur an additional small fee for international transactions, which is levied by your bank, not your legal online sportsbook.)

 That said, Visa gambling restrictions occasionally interrupt your deposits, per the UIGEA.
 About 5% of all Visa sports betting deposits are declined.
-The same is true for all card-based deposit methods, including Mastercard betting deposits.
+The same is true for all card-based deposit methods with Mastercard sportsbooks and Discover card sportsbooks.

 If this happens, you can wait about 15 minutes and try again, or you can use a different deposit option.
 Please note that if your Visa deposit is rejected, you have broken no laws and have done nothing wrong, and your card has not been deactivated.